 Note: All contractors, architects and engineers must first be validated by the Building Department prior to registering online.
 Come in during normal business hours to be entered into the system.

-Click on the on the icon below to being on-line permitting.
+Click on the icon below to begin on-line permitting.

 Inspector's Office Hours